 Books can give you a good overview and some history on your topic.
 Use TOPCAT to find books on your topic.
 Try some of these searches:

 Find journal articles on your theorist or theory by doing a search in PsycINFO or PsycARTICLES.
-Visit the library's Databases by Subject page and select Psychology & Social Work to find links to either database.
+Visit the library's Databases page and select Psychology & Social Work to find links to either database.

 If you do an author search in either database using the name of your theorist for your search term, you will find articles written by your theorist.